flowersteam/TeachMyAgent/TeachMyAgent/doc/documentation.md

 * (Optional) `is_non_exploratory_task_sampling_available(self)`: whether the method above can be called.
 * (Optional) `dump(self, dump_dict)`: save the teacher.

-Teachers are then called through the `TeacherController` class, being the one passed to DeepRL students.
+Teachers are then called through the `teachers.teacher_controller` class, being the one passed to DeepRL students.
 This class handles the storage of sampled tasks, possible reward interpretation as well as test tasks used when the `set_test_env_params` method is called.
-In order to add a new teacher, one must extend the `AbstractTeacher` class and add its class among the possible ones in the following lines of the `TeacherController`:
+In order to add a new teacher, one must extend the `teachers.algos.AbstractTeache` class and add its class among the possible ones in the following lines of the `teachers.teacher_controller`:
 ```python
 # setup tasks generator
 if teacher == 'Random':